St Helier Vessel Traffic Service (VTS) is responsible for the safe movement of all leisure and commercial shipping within its controlled waters.

 Vessels over 25 metres in length or a vessel engaged in towage must report on entering/leaving the VTS area and at the designated Reporting Points.
 Vessels other than reporting vessels are not required to report to St Helier VTS except in an emergency or when required by the Harbour Master.

-For further details can be found in General Directions within the Jersey Harbours website.
+For further details can be found in General Directions.

 Download General Direction 6: St Helier VTS - Participation, reporting and VTS area (size 345kb)